ndp/csster/README.markdown

 ## Contributing

-Fork and submit changed back on Github.
+Fork on Github and send back a merge request.

 ## Links